-Discussions are ongoing to negotiate the terms for the UK’s departure from the European Union (EU) on 12 April or 22 May 2019, which include the future terms that will apply to EU students studying in the UK.
+Discussions are ongoing to negotiate the terms for the UK’s departure from the European Union (EU), which include the future terms that will apply to EU students studying in the UK.

 We realise you may have questions about how BREXIT could affect your status/studies in the UK, so check out the useful links below for all the latest information;

 If you’re visiting home over the holidays and are concerned about how BREXIT might affect your travel back to the UK, or want to know if you’re still eligible for loans and grants, check out these FAQs